 Create a display which will educate the public regarding the impact of the service project for both the community and the group members.
 The display must be accompanied by at least 3 but no more than 10 4-H members at the time of the judge's critique.
 Groups wishing to include more than 10 members must ask for an accommodation, one week prior to judging.
 Group members should make a 5-10 minute presentation for the judge.
 Group members should create a display which showcases the service project and the steps needed to complete it.
 Only group members present for the judging and who participate in the critique and presentation are eligible for ribbons and premiums.

 SHEEP - Class subject to change.
 Complete list of classes is available when registering for exhibit.

-- 1. Youth for the Quality Care of Animals (YQCA) certification is required. - 2.
-The County Fairbook will list exhibit times.
+1. Youth for the Quality Care of Animals (YQCA) certification is required.